Astridouw/Homepage/content/authors/admin/_index.md

 superuser: true
 title: Astrid Adam
 ---
-I'm Astrid, a teaching assistant at the <a href="https://www.usaintlouis.be">UClouvain Saint-Louis - Bruxelles</a>.
+I'm Astrid, a PhD sudent and teaching assistant at the <a href="https://www.usaintlouis.be">UClouvain Saint-Louis - Bruxelles</a>.
 I graduated with honors from a Master in Economics at the UCLouvain in 2020.
 During my Master, I participated in the Erasmus+ Program for one semester at the Bocconi University in Milan.

-My research interests is public economics and more precisely mobility and its impacts on the population.
+My research interests focus on public economics and more precisely **urban mobility** and its **societal impacts** with a focus on equity and efficiency.

 I am a member of the <a href="https://beamm.brussels/">Beamm</a>  project : an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.
 I also have experience in spending reviews, which is a growing field in government budget management.